Lviv street cleaner carries on shovelling snow after Shahed drone explodes, video goes viral

 Background:

-• An explosion was heard after a Russian drone fell on a children's playground near the Stepan Bandera monument in Lviv on 15 January.
+• An explosion was heard after a Russian drone landed on a children's playground near the Stepan Bandera monument in Lviv on 15 January.

 • The blast wave slightly affected a tractor driver who was clearing snow nearby, but he is fine.
 No one was killed in the attack.

-• Early reports indicated that nine residential buildings had been damaged, with windows blown out.
-Stained glass windows at the Church of Saints Olha and Elizabeth were also damaged.
+• Early reports indicated that nine residential buildings have been damaged, with windows blown out.
+Stained-glass windows at the Church of Saints Olha and Elizabeth were also damaged.
 Windows were shattered at School No. 55, a nearby college and two buildings of Lviv Polytechnic National University.

 Support Ukrainska Pravda on Patreon!